UNUSUAL PEOPLE

 b) he/she makes a decision or forms a conclusion based

-on the facts only and does not allow himself/herself to
+on the facts only and does not allow himself/herself

 be influenced by his/her own personal feelings or